MarColnaghi/MotorLearningBonsai/README.md

 # MotorLearningBonsai
-Bonsai Scripts for the Action Week Project.
+Bonsai Scripts for the Action Week Project with Marta Forcella.